The latest national and international news from BBC Radio 4.

 Morning news and current affairs.
 Includes Sports Desk; Weather; Thought for the Day.

-Jane Garvey presents the programme that offers a female perspective on the world.
+Programme that offers a female perspective on the world.

 Consumer news with Winifred Robinson.

 National and international news.